andy-preston/gpo-746-android/README.md

 This uses
 [GAVRAsm](http://www.avr-asm-tutorial.net/gavrasm/index_en.html)
-which is included in the container and is built by Gradle just like all the Kotlin code.
+which is included in the build container and uses Gradle just like the Kotlin code.

 ### src/buildSrc